radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 the root level, you can set the Target DN to only the applicable branch in the namespace you want to protect.

-For details on defining access controls, please see the RadiantOne System Administration Guide.
+For details on configuring access controls, see: [Access Controls](../configuration/security/access-controls/)

 ### Turn on Bind Requires Password Setting